Human fit

 Fear becomes more important when it stops a person from listening, communicating, asking questions, or feeling free to stop.
 A calm explanation should make the activity clearer, not shame someone into continuing.

-If the fear is mostly about not understanding what happens, read the how-it-works layer.
-If the fear is about trust, weather, or whether a pilot may say no, read the what-matters layer.
+If the fear is mostly about not understanding what happens, read How paragliding works.
+If the fear is about trust, weather, or whether a pilot may say no, read What matters in paragliding.

 When waiting is the better answer